feliiizabeth/Memory-Lane/Post-Grad/CIO/Module-2/Video-1-Memo.md

 CIOs must understand that different functional teams have different expectations for technologies and tools.

-## The Factors That Help Manage Employees' Expectations
+## Factors That Help Manage Employees' Expectations

 - Impact of decisions on the organization
   - Certain tools and technologies are necessary for everyone (e.g. collaboration tools/stack).